 Designed for teachers of U.S. History survey course, History Matters is a place to investigate American history online.

-The Popular Romance Project will explore the fascinating, often contradictory origins and influences of popular romance as told in novels, films, comics, advice books, songs, and internet fan fiction, taking a global perspective—while looking back across time as far as the ancient Greeks.
+The Popular Romance Project explores the fascinating, often contradictory origins and influences of popular romance as told in novels, films, comics, advice books, songs, and internet fan fiction.

 This portal to world history on the web provides resources to help teachers and students locate, analyze, and learn from primary sources.